calamares/actions/README.md

 > repositories (e.g. Calamares itself, and -extensions) for bits
 > and pieces of their workflows.

+## Generic-Build

+GitHub action with a generic build sequence for Calamares repositories.
+Once the source is set up, `cmake;make;make install` is the general approach, so this action does that.

+In passing, it sets **one** output:

+- *git_summary*:
+  The one-line git summary (first line of commit message plus commit hash) that the build starts with.

 ## Matrix-Notify

 GitHub action for notifications on Matrix.
 This action is